Low Mach number limit for the full compressible magnetohydrodynamic equations with general initial data: Introduction

 For the compressible isentropic MHD equations, the justification of the low Mach number limit has been established in several aspects.
 In \cite{KM} Klainerman and Majda studied the low Mach number limit to the compressible isentropic MHD equations in the spatially periodic case with well-prepared initial data.
+Li \cite{Li} considered the inviscid, incompressible limit of the viscous isentropic compressible MHD equations, also for well-prepared initial data, by applying the convergence-stability principle.
 Recently, the low Mach number limit to the compressible isentropic viscous (including both viscosity and magnetic diffusivity) MHD equations with general data was studied in \cite{HW3,JJL1,JJL2}.
 In \cite{HW3} Hu and Wang obtained the convergence of weak solutions to the compressible viscous MHD equations in bounded domains, periodic domains and the whole space.
-In \cite{JJL1} Jiang, Ju and Li employed the modulated energy method to verify the limit of weak solutions of the compressible MHD equations in the torus to the strong solution of the incompressible viscous or partially viscous MHD equations (zero shear viscosity but with magnetic diffusion), while in \cite{JJL2} the convergence of weak solutions of the viscous compressible MHD equations to the strong solution of the ideal incompressible MHD equations in the whole space was established by using the dispersion property of the wave equation, as both shear viscosity and magnetic diffusion coefficients go to zero.
+In \cite{JJL1} Jiang, Ju and Li employed the modulated energy method to verify the limit of weak solutions of the compressible MHD equations in the torus to the strong solution of the incompressible viscous or partially viscous MHD equations (zero shear viscosity but with magnetic diffusion), while in \cite{JJL2} the convergence of weak solutions of the viscous compressible MHD equations to the strong solution of the ideal incompressible MHD equations in the whole space $\mathbb{R}^d (d=2,3)$ was established by using the dispersion property of the wave equation, as both shear viscosity and magnetic diffusion coefficients go to zero.
 For the full compressible MHD equations, the incompressible limit in the framework of the so-called variational solutions was established in \cite{K10,KT,NRT}.
-Recently, the low Mach number limit for the full compressible MHD equations with small entropy or temperature variation was justified rigourously in \cite{JJL3}.
-Besides the references mentioned above, the interested reader can refer to the monograph \cite{FN} and the survey papers \cite{Da05,M07,S07} for more related results on the low Mach number limit to fluid models.
+Fan, Gao and Guo \cite{FGG} studied the low Mach number limit of the non-isentropic MHD equations with zero thermal conductivity under the assumption that the initial data are uniformly bounded with respect to the Mach number in $H^3(\mathbb{R}^3)$ and are well-prepared in $H^1(\mathbb{R}^3)$.
+Recently, the low Mach number limit for the full compressible MHD equations with small entropy or temperature variation was justified rigorously in \cite{JJL3}.